beejjorgensen/bgpython/src/bgpython_chapter_08_lists.md

 That's working great, but we can still walk through the walls.
 Let's change those last few lines of the program to verify that the new position is an empty room before we move the player in there.
+(Note the line numbers!)

 ``` {.py .numberLines startFrom="58"}
     if map_data[new_row][new_column] != ".":